 In What Zone Does Basil Grow Best?

 Basil can grow as an annual in zones 2 to 11.
 Know, however, that if you live in a cold-weather region and you'd love to grow basil, you will need to take some precautions.
 If the temperatures are at risk of dipping into the 40s (below where basil likes it to be) even after the last frost, keep the plants under a tarp or straw overnight to safeguard them.
 You can also consider growing your plants in pots so you can choose to bring them into the protection of the indoors at a moment's notice.

 You should pay attention to frost dates when planning to plant basil.
 Basil should be planted two weeks after the last frost when the soil is between 50 and 70 degrees.
 Just be sure to keep an eye on nighttime temperatures and make sure they're not dropping below 50 degrees.
 You'll be happy to know, however, that you can plant basil fairly late in the season.
 Since it's so fast growing, you could hypothetically plant basil in July and harvest it before the first frost hits.

 Soil, Sunlight and Water Recommendations for Basil

-When growing basil, aim for soil that's well-drained and moist.
-You can retain moisture better if you use mulch around the plants.
-If you're cooking with your basil, avoid using insecticides and plant it far from driveways and streets to avoid exhaust.
-This will make the soil cleaner.
+When growing basil, aim for soil that's well-draining and moist.
+You can help the soil retain moisture better if you use mulch around the plants.
+If you're cooking with your basil, avoid using pesticides and plant it far from driveways and streets to avoid exhaust.
+This will make the soil as well as the foliage cleaner.

 Ensure that wherever you plant your basil, the plants will receive around six to eight hours of direct sunlight, although they will tolerate partial sun as well.